Zee Music Company

 Zee Music Co.
 (ZMC) is an Indian music company, a subsidiary of Zee Entertainment Enterprises.
 It carries its business activities mainly from New Delhi.
 The company has captured a major chunk of market share in Bollywood music in a short span of time.

 History

 Zee Entertainment Enterprises had originally ventured into music distribution with Zee Records.
 Its first movie was Gadar: Ek Prem Katha.
 Later Zee Records Home Video was established.
-During the launch of the company in 2014, Punit Goenka, CEO and Managing Director of Zee Entertainment Enterprises, the parent company of Zee Music Company said- " the music industry is a large playing field and there is scope to explore the opportunity in this market.
+During the launch of the company in 2014, Punit Goenka, CEO and Managing Director of Zee Music Company, the parent company of Zee Music Company said- "the music industry is a large playing field and there is scope to explore the opportunity in this market.
 Technology has also emerged as a key transformer of the music industry and digital revenues are driving growth in the market.
 Since we are a content company, it is essential to own intellectual property as content is the king."

-Since then, it has entered stiff competition against T-Series.
-The journey began with Hawaa Hawaai and since then, it has extended itself to various reprise and acoustic cover versions of its own songs.
-Some of its most successful music rights deals include those with Fox Star Studios, UTV Software Communications, Balaji Motion Pictures, Excel Entertainment, Viacom 18 Motion Pictures and Bhansali Productions.

-In 2018, Zee Music Company and another music label Sony Music India decided to have negotiations of merging companies still by the name of Zee Music Company.
-They would take the rights of half of the Dharma Productions and other studios' movie music rights.

-Soundtracks under acquisition

-Hindi

-Some of the company's most popular Bollywood albums include: